 PRS=1di=1dPsi πRS=1di=1dπsi

 Here, PRS and πRS are price and hedonic prediction for a representative substitute.
-Two goods c1 and c2 may have different numbers of substitutes d1,d2, which is why for our regression model it is necessary to aggregate them via a function such as the mean or maximum (I use the former).
-Hence, this multivariate regression tests whether there exists anchoring effects for the sale of the current good with respective to the “average” substitutive – a conglomerate of all substitutes together.
+Two goods c1 and c2 may have different numbers of substitutes d1,d2, which is why for our regression model it is necessary to aggregate them via an aggregate function such as the mean or maximum (I use the former).
+Hence, this multivariate regression tests whether there exists anchoring effects for the sale of the current good with respect to the “average” substitutive – a conglomerate of all substitutes together.
 The marginal effect of Q on wc, then, represents how strongly the dependent variable (such as price) is affected by our quality of substitution.
 As before, the measure of substitution Q may be calculated from the multivariate π or X.

 MEASURING SUBSTITUTION (SIMILARITY) ACROSS ART PIECES

-In this research, we experiment with two simple measures of substitution Q1, Q2 between art pieces.
+In this paper, we experiment with two simple measures of substitution between art pieces, Q1 and Q2.
 The first is derived from the hedonic predictions, and represents unobserved quality differences.
 The second is formulated from our interviews with art experts and specialists.
-These do not and cannot perfectly capture differences between artworks, but do provide a starting point for quantitatively measuring art similarity.
+These measures do not and cannot perfectly capture differences between artworks, but they do provide a starting point for quantitatively measuring art similarity.

 MEASURE #1: SECOND MOMENT OF HEDONIC PRICE DIFFERENCES